-10. Determining the election of the Mayor
+10. Determining the election of Mayor

+- 10.1 The Chief Executive Officer must open the meeting scheduled for the election of the Mayor and invite nominations for the office of Mayor. - 10.2 Any nominations for the office of Mayor must be: - a) seconded by another Councillor; and - b) accepted by the nominee. - 10.3 Once nominations for the office of Mayor have been received, the Chief Executive Officer shall confirm that no further nominations shall be accepted.
+At that point, nominees become candidates for election and their candidature cannot be withdrawn.
+The following provisions will govern the election of the Mayor.

+Single nomination

+10.4 If there is only one nomination, the candidate nominated must be declared to be duly elected.

+Multiple nominations

+- 10.5 If there is more than one nomination, the Councillors present at the meeting must vote for one of the candidates; - 10.6 In the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected.

+Three or more nominations and no candidate obtaining absolute majority on first vote
-- 10.1 The Chief Executive Officer must open the meeting at which the Mayor is to be elected, and invite nominations for the office of Mayor. - 10.2 Any nominations for the office of Mayor must be seconded by another Councillor. - 10.3 Any Councillor nominated may refuse nomination. - 10.4 Once nominations for the office of Mayor have been received, the following provisions will govern the election of the Mayor: - a) If there is only one nomination, the candidate nominated must be declared to be duly elected; - b) If there is more than one nomination, the Councillors present at the meeting must vote for one of the candidates; - c) In the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected; - d) In the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate.
-The Councillors present at the meeting must then vote for one of the remaining candidates; - e) If one of the remaining candidates receives an absolute majority of the votes, they are duly elected.
-If none of the remaining candidates receives an absolute majority of the votes, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives an absolute majority of the votes.
-That candidate must then be declared to have been duly elected; - f) In the event of two or more candidates having an equality of votes and one of them having to be declared: - i) A defeated candidate; and - ii) Duly elected.

-the declaration will be determined by lot.
+- 10.7 In the event that: - a) there are three (3) or more candidates; and - b) no candidate receives the votes of an absolute majority of Councillors; and - c) it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate.
+The Councillors in attendance at the meeting will then vote for one of the remaining candidates. - 10.8 If one of the remaining candidates receives an absolute majority of the votes, that candidate is duly elected.
+If none of the remaining candidates receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later day and time, the process of declaring the candidate with the fewest number of votes a defeated candidate, and voting for the remaining candidates, must be repeated until one of the candidates receives the votes of an absolute majority of Councillors.
+That candidate must then be declared to have been duly elected; - 10.9 For the purposes of sub rules 10.7 and 10.8, if no candidate can be determined to have the fewest number of votes due to two or more candidates having an equality of votes a revote will be conducted exclusively for those candidates.
+After the revote the candidate with the lowest number of votes will be eliminated and the remaining candidate/s will proceed to the next stage.
+If there is an even number of Councillors in attendance at the meeting and the voting after the revote there is an equal number of votes the candidate to be declared a defeated candidate will be determined by lot. - 10.10 If a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - a) each candidate who has an equal number of votes with another candidate or candidates will draw one lot;